zesanriky/Lottery/README.md

 </p>

-# How run this project?
+# How to run this project?

 The easiest way is, just download the project or import with Eclipes: